42-student-council/website/.github/docs/DOTENV.md

 # You can set it to an empty string.
 SESSION_SECRET=""

+# This is set to 'production' in production.
+# You can set this to an empty string.
+NODE_ENV=""

 # These are needed for 42OAuth configuration.
 # You can set these to empty strings, unless you
 # need to test 42-OAuth locally.